Cosmological parameter inference with Bayesian statistics: Numerical tools

 \subsubsection{Metropolis-Hastings algorithm}

-In the \textbf{Metropolis-Hastings algorithm} \cite{MHas,Mhas2} it is necessary to start from a random initial point $\theta_i$, with an associated posterior probability $p_i=p(\theta_i|D,H)$.
+In the \textbf{{Metropolis-Hastings algorithm}} \cite{MHas,Mhas2}, it is necessary to start from a random initial point $\theta_i$, with an associated posterior probability $p_i=p(\theta_i|D,H)$.
 We need to propose a candidate $\theta_c$ by drawing from a \textbf{proposal distribution} $q(\theta_i,\theta_c)$ used as a generator of new random steps.
-Then, the probability of acceptance the new point is given by
+Then, the probability of acceptance of the new point is given by

-If the proposal distribution is symmetric the algorithm is reduced to the \textit{Metropolis algorithm}
+If the proposal distribution is symmetric, the algorithm is reduced to the \textit{Metropolis algorithm}

-In this way the complete algorithm can be expressed by the following steps: \begin{enumerate} \item Choose a random initial condition $\theta_i$ in the parameter space and compute the posterior distribution. \item Generate a new candidate from a proposal distribution in the parameter space and compute the corresponding posterior distribution. \item Accept (or not) the new point with the help of the Metropolis-Hastings algorithm. \item If the point is not accepted, repeat the previous point in the chain. \item Repeat steps 2-4 until you have a large enough chain. \end{enumerate}
+In this way, the complete algorithm can be expressed by the following steps: \begin{enumerate} \item Choose a random initial condition $\theta_i$ in the parameter space and compute the posterior~distribution. \item Generate a new candidate from a proposal distribution in the parameter space and compute the corresponding posterior distribution. \item Accept (or reject) the new point with the help of the Metropolis-Hastings algorithm. \item If the point is rejected, repeat the previous point in the chain. \item Repeat steps 2--4 until you have a large enough chain. \end{enumerate}